cbolz/rhte-fy18/cloudforms-ansible-action/index.md

-# Build a service catalog with CloudForms
+# Build a policy action based on an Ansible Playbook with CloudForms

-User self-service is seen as one of the defining capabilities of cloud computing.
-Red Hat CloudForms provides a self-service portal and catalog to deploy IT services over a variety of virtualization and cloud providers.
-In this lab you will get an introduction to CloudForms self-service followed by hands-on examples.
-You will start by creating a service catalog item to deploy a VM and then move on to more advanced topics like orchestration templates (Azure ARM or AWS CloudFormation) as services.
+Policies are one of the most important features of CloudForms.
+In Cloudforms 4.5 you can execute an Ansible Playbook as a result of a Policy.
+In this lab you will learn how to Create new actions based on Ansible Playbooks, assign those actions to a Policy, trigger the policy and verify that it was correctly executed.

 [Full lab](./lab/index.md)